 9. Silverware Wind Chimes

-Wind chimes are charming upcycled yard ideas for any garden and you can make them out of different materials.
-One excellent way is to use old silverware like spoons and forks to make an enchanting wind chime.
+Wind chimes are charming upcycled yard ideas for any garden, and you can make them out of different materials.
+One excellent way is to use old silverware and kitchen utensils like old spoons and forks to make an enchanting wind chime.

 Simply drill holes into the handles of your silverware and thread them with twine.
 Attach them to a wooden stick and let it hang in your garden.
 You’ll love the final result.

 Apart from wind chimes, you can also use old silverware to make reusable plant markers.
 This has to be my favorite project.
 You only need to engrave the name of the crops you’ll be planting, or you could use chalk paint.

 Attract birds to your garden with a simple DIY birdbath.
 Use anything for a stand with a bowl or upturned dish glued on top to hold about an inch or so of water.
 This is also an inexpensive way to achieve the overall look that you want.

-You can use an old waste basket turned upside down with a bowl or dish glued on top, or an old lamp stand, or even an old stool.
-Anything could work, take a look around the house and you’ll be surprised at what you can come up with from just your living room or kitchen or in a closet.
+For this simple project, you can use an old waste basket turned upside down with a bowl or dish glued on top, or an old lamp stand, or even an old stool.
+Anything could work, take a look around the house for a little inspiration, and you’ll be surprised at what you can come up with from just your living room or kitchen or in a closet.

 Making your garden beautiful doesn’t have to be expensive.
-As we’ve shown you in the tips above, you can turn simple items into garden treasures just by repurposing them.
+As we’ve shown you in the tips above, you can turn simple items into an easy project and garden treasures just by repurposing them.

-I hope you have fun finding new ways to decorate your garden for less!
-Do you have other upcycling ideas to share?
+I hope you have so much fun finding new clever ways to decorate your garden for less!
+Do you have other upcycling creative ideas to share?
 Let us know in the comments.

 You can also find gardening products I use in my videos here <---